Historic South Africa G20 summit declaration prioritises developing world

 - list 4 of 4Trump’s war on South Africa betrays a sinister threat

-Leaders and top government officials from the richest and leading emerging economies came together at an exhibition centre near the famous Soweto township in South Africa, once home to iconic post-Apartheid leader Nelson Mandela, to try and find some consensus on the priorities set out by the host country.
+Leaders and top government officials from the richest and leading emerging economies came together at an exhibition centre near the famous Soweto township in South Africa, once home to iconic post-apartheid leader Nelson Mandela, to try to find some consensus on the priorities set out by the host country.

-The summit declaration adopted said on Saturday that the organisation will work for a comprehensive and lasting peace in Sudan, the Democratic Republic of Congo, the Occupied Palestinian Territory and Ukraine.
+The adopted summit declaration said the organisation will work for a comprehensive and lasting peace in Sudan, the Democratic Republic of the Congo, the occupied Palestinian territory and Ukraine.

-The declaration placed pointed emphasis on the seriousness of climate change, in a snub to United States President Donald Trump, who has repeatedly cast aspersions and doubts on the scientific consensus that global warming is caused by human activities
+The declaration placed pointed emphasis on the seriousness of climate change, in a snub to US President Donald Trump, who has repeatedly cast aspersions and doubts on the scientific consensus that global warming is caused by human activities.

 It stressed that increasing large-scale disasters disproportionately affect people in vulnerable situations in ways that exacerbate poverty and inequality, adding that a high level of debt is one of the obstacles to inclusive growth in many developing economies.

-“We are committed to strengthen the implementation of the G20 common framework for debt treatments in a predictable, timely, orderly, and coordinated manner,” the declaration also said.
+“We are committed to strengthen the implementation of the G20 common framework for debt treatments in a predictable, timely, orderly, and coordinated manner,” the declaration said.

 “Critical minerals should become a catalyst for value-addition and broad-based development, rather than just raw material exports,” it added.

-South African President Cyril Ramaphosa said in his opening remarks that Johannesburg sought to preserve the integrity and stature of the Group of 20 (G20) top economies, but is also committed to ensuring that the development priorities of the Global South and Africa find expression in the group’s agenda.
+President Cyril Ramaphosa said in his opening remarks that South Africa sought to preserve the integrity and stature of the G20 top economies, but is also committed to ensuring that the development priorities of the Global South and Africa find expression in the group’s agenda.

-The US, which is boycotting the summit, has demanded that the summit not issue a declaration.
-Ramaphosa has flatly rejected that.
+The US, which is boycotting the summit, had demanded that no declaration be made.
+Ramaphosa flatly rejected that.

 Many of South Africa’s priorities for the group, including a focus on climate change and its impact on developing countries, have met resistance from the US.